Violin technique: Positions

 Violinists often change positions on the lower strings, sometimes to the consternation of composers and much to the confusion of beginners.
-This is usually done to handle a musical passage which would otherwise require fast switching (or "crossing") of strings.
+This is usually done to handle a musical passage that would otherwise require fast switching (or "crossing") of strings.
 It is also done to produce a particular timbre: the same note will sound substantially different depending on which string is used to play it.
 That "high" B, when played on the E-string (the highest, usually a mono-core metal string) can have a clear, even piercing timbre; the same "high" B played on the A-string or D-string or G-string (usually wrapped strings rather than mono-core) may sound "warmer" or less abrasive.
-For this reason violinists often avoid playing a single note on the E-string within a phrase of notes on the A-string, as one E-string note would stand out with a different timbre.
+For this reason, violinists often avoid playing a single note on the E-string within a phrase of notes on the A-string, as one E-string note would stand out with a different timbre.

 Different strings have different tone qualities, because of their different physical composition and their different resonances on the instrument.
 The choice of timbres on different strings is vital to the musicality of the instrument, and intermediate and advanced players will often deliberately play in a higher position on a lower string for effect.
 This effect is sometimes indicated by the composer or arranger.
-The most common indication uses the letter name of the string: for example, if a composer wants a passage that would otherwise be taken on the D-string to be played on the G-string, they write "sul G" or "G Saite" or "auf G" or "G corde" (or simply, "on G") in the part.
-Occasionally, numbers or roman numerals are used, so the example might be written "4. corde" or "IV corde" (as above, with the highest string being No. 1 and the lowest No. 4); the simplest way to indicate which string to play is to write the number (e.g., "IV" or "III") alone.
+The most common indication uses the letter name of the string: for example, if a composer wants a passage that would otherwise be taken on the D-string to be played on the G-string, they write "sul G", "G-Saite", "auf G", "G corde", or "on G" in the part, the first two being the most commonly used notations.
+Occasionally, numbers or Roman numerals are used, so the example might be written "4. corde" or "IV corde" (as above, with the highest string being No. 1 and the lowest No. 4); the simplest way to indicate which string to play is to write the number (e.g., "IV" or "III") alone.